Self-Supervised Graph Representation Learning for Neuronal Morphologies: Results

 \subsection{Data-driven clusters are consistent with expert labels}

-So far we have compared our clustering to an earlier unsupervised clustering approach.
-This comparison is difficult to quantify, since there is no objective ground truth information available.
-We therefore trained on a second dataset, the BBP dataset, which comes with cell type labels that have been manually assigned by experts in the field \citep{Markram15}.

-We first use t-SNE to map the learned embeddings into 2D and visualize them (Fig.~\ref{fig:tsne_markram}).
-A good separation between spiny and aspiny neurons can be observed (Fig.~\ref{fig:tsne_markram}A).
-We also observe some clustering into laminar layers, i.e. layer 5 (L5) spiny neurons in the left cluster and L1 aspiny neurons (right), but it is less pronounced than for the ABA dataset.
-This is most likely due to the fact that, in contrast to the ABA dataset, BBP does not come with a relative soma depth for individual cells, making it difficult to separate neurons with similar morphologies that come from different layers.

-We identified 12 clusters using GMM for the spiny neurons of the BBP dataset (Fig.~\ref{fig:tsne_markram}C).
-We test the predictability of our learned clusters by training a random forest classifier in out-of-bag prediction setting achieving an accuracy of 92.9\%.
-Computing the adjusted rand index (ARI) between our clusters and the expert-identified neurons gave a performance of 0.29, which is higher than previous automated clustering methods.
-We achieve this performance on the same data while using significantly less prior information.
+To compare our data-driven features to manually-designed features, we compute the adjusted rand index (ARI) between our clusters and the expert-identified cell types on the BBP dataset and compare the performance to the clusters based on morphometrics obtained by \citet{Gouwens20}.
+We achieve an ARI performance of 0.31 when clustering neurons across all cortical layers together while using significantly less prior information than \citet{Gouwens19}.
 In comparison, \citet{Gouwens19} reached an ARI of 0.27 with a feature space specifically designed for spiny neurons and by splitting the neurons into their cortical layer of origin before performing the clustering.
-Their approach therefore reduces the complexity of the problem significantly, since misassignments across layers are excluded by construction.
+This approach reduces the complexity of the problem significantly, since misassignments across layers are excluded by construction.
+When performing the clustering like \citet{Gouwens19} only within the layers, we achieve an ARI of 0.46 (Tab.~\ref{tab:ari}).

-Our method is reasonably consistent with the expert labels (Fig.~\ref{fig:cm}b).
-Similar to previous work \citep{Gouwens19, Kanari19}, our clustering splits the layer~2/3 neurons into multiple subtypes (our clusters 1--5), but merges the two groups of L5 tufted pyramidal cells (our cluster~6).
-L6 inverted pyramidal are almost perfectly recovered (our cluster~10), while our cluster~12 collects ``outlier'' cells that do not fit well in any of the remaining clusters --- a behavior typical for GMMs --- and does not correspond to a specific biological cell type.